Charlie Metro: Player

 At age 18, Metro attended a tryout camp for the St. Louis Browns, then bounced around in the minor leagues.
 In 1940, he joined the Texarkana Liners, then an independent baseball team but which became affiliated with the Detroit Tigers.
 Due to his light hitting ability, he was never able to become a full-time starter, although he did make the Tigers club out of spring training in 1943.
 He was released by the Tigers in 1944, partly because of his attempts to organize a players union.

 The Philadelphia Athletics picked him up, and, under Connie Mack, Metro won "a shot" at starting center fielder, although his inability to hit consistently cost him this job.

-In 171 major league games played, Metro was credited with 69 hits, with ten doubles, two triples and three home runs.
-Two of those blows came on consecutive days, June 23–24, 1945, against the New York Yankees' Jim "Milkman" Turner and Hank Borowy.
-Overall, though, Metro hit a lowly .193 and collected 23 runs batted in.
+In 171 major league games played, Metro had 69 hits, with 10 doubles, 2 triples and 3 home runs.
+Two of those blows came on consecutive days, June 23 and 24, 1945, against the New York Yankees' Jim Turner and Hank Borowy.
+Overall, though, Metro hit a lowly .193 with 23 runs batted in.

-In the closing weeks of 1945, Metro joined the Oakland Oaks of the Pacific Coast League, where in 1946, his last season as a full-time outfielder, he played under another Baseball Hall of Fame manager, Casey Stengel.
+In the closing weeks of 1945, Metro joined the Oakland Oaks of the Pacific Coast League, where in 1946, his last season as a full-time outfielder, he played under another Hall of Fame manager, Casey Stengel.